bholloway/react-i18n-interpolation/README.md

 splitPlural.expect = 2;
 ```

+It is clearly rudimentary.
+It expects exactly 2 plural forms, meaning a single delimiter character in each and every template.

+* If you require escaping of the delimiter then you will need to provide a more complex implementation.

-If you omit `expect` count there will be no validation (during development) of the number of delimiters in the template string.
+* If you omit `expect` count there will be no validation (during development) of the number of delimiters in the template string.

-The default implementation is supports exactly 2 plural forms.
+## Environment

-### `isProduction : boolean`
+### `process.env.NODE_ENV`

-Causes error checking to be skipped.
+The value `"production"` causes error checking to be skipped.

+This presumes that you have had sufficient development time to identify any problems in your specific use-case.
+There will be no validation of the template or of substitutions.

 Runtime errors may still result.

-This option presumes that you have had sufficient development time to identify any problems in your specific use-case.
-There will be no validation of the template or of substitutions.